Aquietzero/nullspace/source/_posts/reading/grokking-deep-reinforcement-learning/2023-08-25-introduction.md

 - **Unsupervised learning (UL)**: is the task of learning from unlabeled data.
 - **Reinforcement learning (RL)**: is the task of learning through trial and error.

-**Deep learning (DL)** is a collection of techniques and methods for using neural networks to solve ML tasks, whether SL, UL, or RL.
-DRL is simply the use of DL to solve RL tasks.
+**Deep learning (DL)** is a collection of techniques and methods for using neural networks to solve ML tasks, whether SL, UL, or RL. *DRL is simply the use of DL to solve RL tasks*.

 ### Deep reinforcement learning is concerned with creating computer programs